etcinit/enclosure/README.md

 Shared services are services that become singletons once they are built.
 This means that if the service is never requested it will never be instantiated.
 However, if it is, the instance will be cached and returned on every subsequent `make` call.

-Shared services can be defined by providing a thrid parameter to `container.bind` and `container.factory`:
+Shared services can be defined by providing a third parameter to `container.bind` and `container.factory`:

 ```js
 container.bind('ServiceOne', myServiceWrap, true);